 Legally it should be the Club Executive Committee that endorses the outcome of the Risk Assessment and the content of the Child Safeguarding Statement.
 This should be done at a Club Executive Committee meeting and noted in the minutes of that meeting.
 The Statement should be signed by the Club Children’s Officer.

-Once agreed and put on display Clubs shall review their Child Safeguarding Statement review no later than May 31st 2021.
+Once agreed and put on display Clubs shall review their Child Safeguarding Statement review no later than 2 years for previous statement.
 This deadline is in accordance with legislative requirements.

 4.5 If a Club caters for GAA, LGFA, Camogie, Handball and Rounders or more than one of these Gaelic Games Associations do they need more than one Child Safeguarding Statements?